 Hours Of Instruction

-The Idaho Homeschool Law does not require you to homeschool for a set amount of days/year or hours/day.
+The Idaho Homeschool Law does not require you to homeschool for a specific amount of days/year or hours/day.

-The Idaho Homeschool Law requires you to teach the following 7 subjects:
+The Idaho Homeschool Law requires your child to study the following 7 educational subjects:

 - language arts and communication

 - physical education